 1. Wait for your Aloe Vera to Mature

 You may be expecting too much from your young plant.
-Aloe vera tends to bloom once it has reached maturity, a stage in its life that takes approximately four years.
+Aloe vera tends to bloom once it has reached maturity, a stage that takes approximately 4 years.
 It is simply not ready if you have just begun caring for your plant.
 So have patience, and while you are waiting, take proper care of your Aloe vera by giving it the sunlight, water, and soil it needs to reach old age and bloom.

 2. Know When to Expect Aloe Vera Flowers

 Aloe vera does not have flowers year-round.
-It usually blooms annually in the early springtime, so time your expectations correctly.
-If you are concerned about why your plant has no signs of buds in the winter, that is just because the timing is not yet right.
+It usually blooms in early spring, so time your expectations accordingly.
+If you are concerned about why your plant has no buds in winter, it is simply because the timing is not yet right.

 3. Fertilize or Repot Your Plant

 A healthy Aloe vera is more likely to produce the bright flowers you are looking for.
-This succulent needs soil that can provide it with adequate nutrients.
-You can keep your plant healthy by either giving your plant fertilizer or repotting it.
+This succulent needs soil that provides adequate nutrients.
+You can keep your plant healthy by either fertilizing it or repotting it.

 Another way to encourage Aloe vera to bloom is by propagating it.
-Aloe vera has offsets that grow off the main plant.
-You can remove them if you want a flowering plant.
-You give the main plant more energy to produce those tall, beautiful flowers by taking away the offsets.
+Aloe vera offsets grow from the main plant.
+If you want a flowering plant, you can remove it.
+By taking away the offsets, you give the main plant more energy to produce those tall, beautiful flowers.

 Source: aloeplant.info